TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 5/Numbers 5.12.md

 ---

-Speak unto the children of Israel, and say unto them, If any man's wife go aside, and commit a trespass against him,
+"Speak to the children of Israel, and tell them: 'If any man's wife goes astray, and is unfaithful to him,